Unsung Erasmo Ramirez and Cameron Maybin get job done for Mariners in 2-1 victory

 The only ball hit real hard against Ramirez was by Jonathan Villar leading off the fourth inning.
 Villar homered off the right-field foul pole, but the Mariners’ starter quickly righted himself.

-The Mariners were flummoxed by Rogers through three innings, getting just one hit.
+The Mariners, meanwhile, were flummoxed by Rogers through three innings, getting just one hit.
 But they took advantage of some help in the bottom of the fourth when Rogers issued consecutive one-out walks to Robinson Cano and Nelson Cruz.

-Ryon Healy followed with a run-scoring single, but made a base running blunder trying to stretch it into a double and was easily thrown out.
+Ryon Healy followed with a run-scoring single, but made a base-running blunder trying to stretch it into a double and was easily thrown out.
 And Cruz was left stranded at third after Kyle Seager grounded out sharply to first base.

 The Mariners took the lead in the fifth as Maybin led off with a triple to right field and scored on Dee Gordon’s sacrifice fly to left field.

-Maybin was an unlikely hero, having played himself out of the regular starting lineup when he failed to produce after the Mariners acquired him from the Florida Marlins right before the trade deadline on July 31.
+Maybin was an unlikely hero, having played himself out of the regular starting lineup when he failed to produce consistently after the Mariners acquired him from the Florida Marlins right before the trade deadline on July 31.

 Maybin entered the game on an 0-for-20 skid and had not had a hit since Aug.
 17. But he had hits in his first two plate appearances, including the triple that set up the winning run.

+“He had kind of been in a funk the past two weeks,” Servais said of Maybin.
+“He went out and was aggressive, which we talked to him about: ‘Let it rip.
+If you see something you like, let it rip.’
+I thought he was really aggressive tonight … It was nice ballgame for him.”

 There wasn’t much else going on offensively for Seattle.
-Rogers allowed two runs and four hits in 5 1/3 innings, and the bullpen was even better, allowing just one hit.
+Rogers allowed two runs and four hits in 5 1/3 innings, and the bullpen was even better, allowing just one hit with the help of some fine defensive plays.

+“Offensively, we didn’t get a whole lot going, but we hit some balls better later in the game but they made some nice plays,” Servais said.

-Meanwhile, Mariners manager Scott Servais pulled Ramirez after just 77 pitches.
-The Mariners’ bullpen made the manager look very smart as Zach Duke, Nick Vincent, Alex Colume and Edwin Diaz combined on 3 2/3 innings of scoreless relief, with Diaz picking up his 52nd save, striking out the side in the ninth.
+Servais pulled Ramirez after just 77 pitches, but the Mariners’ bullpen made the manager look very smart as Zach Duke, Nick Vincent, Alex Colume and Edwin Diaz combined on 3 2/3 innings of scoreless relief.
+Diaz picked up his 52nd save, striking out the side in the ninth.

+Servais said he felt it was the right time to go to his bullpen, giving Duke a chance to enter the game with no one on base.

+“Bullpen was really solid tonight, obviously,” Servais said.
+“Duke, it was really nice to get him in there, and it was a productive outing.
+Vinny (Vincent) has been on a nice roll recently, and those two guys (Colume and Diaz) at the back are really good.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.